-We provide food to local charities throughout the county who distribute food to those in need.
-We work with hundreds of community partners throughout Orange County including:
+We provide food to hundreds of local charities and organizations who distribute food to those in need at more than 350 locations throughout the county.

-It is currently estimated that 10.9% of Orange County residents, or more than 335,000 people, struggle with hunger in Orange County.
-Children and seniors make up 50% of those in need of food assistance.
-Families who once were able to contribute to their community are now finding themselves out of work and in need of a hand up to make ends meet.
+With unemployment at an all-time high in Orange County, there is an ever-increasing number of people who need our help to put food on the table.
+People who had good jobs are now out of work and in need of a helping hand to make ends meet.
 Others are making less than they used to and often have to choose between paying the rent and putting food on the table.
-Seniors and others on fixed incomes face tough choices too.
-All of these people can now turn to their local pantry for food assistance.
+Seniors and others on fixed incomes also have to make hard choices between food and rent or food and medications.
+All of these people are now looking to Second Harvest and our Partner Network for help.